(02) 4602 5515

 Useful FAQs

-Who is eligible for CCS in Queensland?
+Who is eligible for CCS in NSW?

 To be eligible for CCS, families must meet certain criteria.
 The child must be 13 years or younger and not attending secondary school.
 Both parents, or a single parent, must meet the work, training, study, or volunteering requirements.
 Families must also meet the income requirements set by the government.
 Additionally, the child care service must be approved by the government.